 There are several types of homeowners insurance policies offering a wide range of coverage options.
-When researching a plan, try to find the sweet spot that offers you enough coverage without overpaying for more protection than you need.
+When researching, find the sweet spot that offers enough coverage without overpaying for unnecessary protection.

 Here are the most common types of homeowners insurance plans:

 HO-2 – A policy that only protects against 16 specified perils.

 HO-3 – A broad policy that protects against all perils with the exception of those specifically excluded in the policy.

 HO-5 – A premium policy that usually protects newer homes in excellent condition and covers all perils except the few that are specifically excluded by the policy.